georgrybski/adatech-bookstore-exercise/README.md

 #### View orders

-Orders are viewed in the following way:
+Orders can be viewed by selecting `6 - See sales history` while logged in as admin, or  `4 - See my purchase history` while logged in as a customer:

 <p align="center">
   <img src="images/view-orders.png" alt="View orders">
 </p>

-#### Viewing the Orders Dashboard
+#### Viewing the sales dashboard

 On the dashboard, it will be possible to see the quantity and value of all items in stock, by category and in total.

 It will also be possible to see the quantity of items sold by category, as well as the value of sales, by category and in total.

-The dashboard can be accessed when logged in to the admin account, as shown below:
+The dashboard can be accessed by selecting `5 - See sales dashboard` when logged in to the admin account:

 <p align="center">
   <img src="images/dashboard.png" alt="View dashboard">